The Ultimate Travel Guide to Charleston, South Carolina

 From the sweeter-than-sweet-tea South Carolina locals, to the stately and historical old Southern colonial homes, Charleston is the absolute charm of the South.
 The only shame in visiting the city is that so much of its magic comes in its pace and way of life – something that’s hard to grasp in a short trip.

 Whether you’re there for a weekend or a week or more, I promise you won’t be able to get enough of this city.
 Going to school at the University of North Carolina at Chapel Hill left me a short 4 hours away from Charleston, so I got there quite a few times in college, and each time had a different experience.
-Since those trips to Charleston in college, I’ve been to Charleston bachelorette parties, family getaways to South Carolina, and on romantic weekends with my husband.
-With groups of friends, I love experiencing the nightlife and the beaches on the coast.
-With my girls, I can’t get enough of the King Street shopping.
-And with my family, I love the top-notch southern dining and taking in all the history & beauty of the city.
-Charleston has so much to offer for everyone, and every group – so let’s talk about what y’all should do when you get there.
+From those trips to Charleston in college, to Charleston bachelorette parties, to family getaways to South Carolina, and then romantic weekends with my husband, I fell in love with this city so much that we decided to move to Charleston!
+Charleston has everything – from the amazing food, to the incredible culture, to the super-charming Southern-Colonial downtown, to the relaxed coast, gorgeous golf courses, every day living here is a day on vacation.
+Which is why Charleston makes such a great place to vacation as well!
+From traveling here as a tourist, to living here as a local, I have a ton of favorite spots to share with you all!

 Where to Stay in Charleston